buildpacks/spec/platform.md

 - The lifecycle SHALL write a [report](#reporttoml-toml) to `<report>` describing the exported app image

+- The `<layers>` directory:
+  - MUST include all buildpack-provided standardized Bill of Materials (sBOM) files for `build` as determined by the [Buildpack Interface Specfication](buildpack.md)
+    - A merged sBOM MAY be included in the directory at `<layers>/sbom/build.bom.<ext>`

 - *If* a cache is provided the lifecycle:
-   - SHALL write the contents of all cached layers to the cache
+   - SHALL write the contents of all cached layers and any provided sBOM files to the cache
    - SHALL record the diffID and layer content metadata of all cached layers in the cache

 #### `creator`